frconor-ebook/meditations/_posts/2025-05-07-the-faith-of-abraham.md

 He\'s left with the question.
 Do I tell him the whole truth?
 Or do I joke with him and say, You\'ll find out pretty quickly where the lamb and the burnt offering is?
 Oh boy, are you about to find out the reason for your existence?
 I\'ve got news for you.
 He could have said a whole pile of things.

-"Abraham replied, 'My son, God himself will provide the lamb for the burnt offering'" (Gen. 22:8). *Deus providebit nos*--God will provide.

-Beautiful words that have come down to us from Scripture, words of Abraham, words of trust, of correspondence, of faith.
+"Abraham replied, 'My son, God himself will provide the lamb for the burnt offering'" (Gen. 22:8). *Deus providebit nos*--God will provide---beautiful words that have come down to us from Scripture, words of Abraham, words of trust, of correspondence, of faith.

 As we look to the future and possibly see all the great things God wants us to do in our lives, maybe we lack the means, the knowhow, this, that, the other, so many things we lack.
 But God will provide.